-In the present paper the low-frequency emissions from a generic 5 MW turbine are investigated using a high fidelity time resolved fluid-structure coupled CFD approach.
-Three different studies are conducted to identify sources, to better understand mechanisms and to evaluate the influence of the model complexity on the resulting emissions.
-Tower base loads are compared to study the effect of structure-borne noise as seismic wave propagation cannot be calculated with the presented method.
+In the present paper the low-frequency emissions from a generic 5 MW turbine were investigated using a high fidelity time resolved fluid-structure coupled CFD approach.
+Three different studies were conducted to identify sources, to better understand mechanisms and to evaluate the influence of the model complexity on the resulting emissions.
+Tower base loads are compared

+- 25 to study the effect of structure-borne noise as seismic wave propagation cannot be calculated with the presented method.
 The aeroacoustic noise propagation is computed using a Ffowcs-Williams Hawkings method.
-To consider aeroelasticity in the simulations a new coupling of the CFD solver FLOWer to the MBS solver SIMPACK is presented in this paper.
+To consider aeroelasticity in the simulations a new coupling of the CFD solver FLOWer to the MBS solver SIMPACK was developed and is presented in this paper.
 With this method not only blade deformation can be taken into account, but deformations, translations and rotations of all parts of the turbine.
-Thus, fluid-structure coupled simulations with flexible tower and foundation could be conducted.
+Thus, fluid-structure coupled simulations with flexible tower and foundation could be conducted. - 30 As a high fidelity approach is used, the aerodynamic results are of high quality.
 A major advantage compared to lower fidelity approaches is that, as all geometries of the turbine are fully resolved, the unsteady pressure distributions on all surfaces, and thus all aerodynamic loads, are a direct outcome of the simulations.
-Regarding the aeroacoustic emission it is found that the blade-tower interaction plays a key role and the noise emitted from the tower is higher compared to the noise emitted from the rotor.
+Regarding the aeroacoustic emission it was found that the blade-tower interaction plays a key role and the noise emitted from the tower is higher compared to the noise emitted from the rotor.
 Only an indirect impact of fluid-structure-coupling on the aeroacoustics could be observed.
 Elastic blades reduce the distance between blade and tower and thus increase the strength of the blade-tower interaction.
 Turbulent inflow on the other side mainly influences the broadband noise level of the rotor.
 For the regarded turbulence level of 16% the noise has a tonal character with dominant peaks at blade-passing frequency harmonics.

-Blade-tower interaction also has a great influence on the tower base loads; however, with increasing degrees of freedom structural eigenmodes play a much stronger role than for the aeroacoustic emission and amplitudes at eigenfrequencies become more dominant when turbulent inflow is applied.
+- 5 Blade-tower interaction also has a great influence on the tower base loads; however, with increasing degrees of freedom structural eigenmodes play a much stronger role than for the aeroacoustic emission and amplitudes at eigenfrequencies become more dominant when turbulent inflow is applied.
 Nevertheless, blade-passing frequency harmonics can still be identified in the spectra.
-For aerodynamic load fluctuations at uniform inflow it is found that the contribution of the tower exceeds the contribution of the rotor.

-Several conclusions for the modelling of low-frequency emissions using CFD simulations can be drawn from the conducted studies.
-The blade-tower interaction is found to be the main source of aeroacoustic noise and triggers a major part of the aero-dynamic load fluctuations.
+For aerodynamic load fluctuations at uniform inflow it was found that the contribution of the tower exceeds the contribution of the rotor. - 10 Several conclusions for the modelling of low-frequency emissions using CFD simulations can be drawn from the conducted studies.
+The blade-tower interaction was found to be the main source of aeroacoustic noise and triggers a major part of the aerodynamic load fluctuations.
 The tower itself as well as a realistic blade-tower distance has to be considered in the simulation to capture the blade-tower interaction properly.
 Fluid-structure coupling is the most appropriate way to a realistic blade-tower distance and is mandatory if structural emission shall be regarded.
-Moreover the acoustic emission from the tower has to be considered in the noise evaluation and the loads on the tower have to be included in the fluid-structure coupling.
+Moreover the acoustic emission from the tower has to be - 15 considered in the noise evaluation and the loads on the tower have to be included in the fluid-structure coupling.
 Concerning the structural emission, not only the flexibility of the rotor blades but also of tower and foundation have to be taken into account as they change the character of the tower base load spectra.
 Turbulent inflow should also be taken into account, because it enhances the excitation of structural eigenmodes.